Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: The perturbed utility route choice and traffic equilibrium models

 \subsection{PURC model setup}

-The perturbed utility route choice (PURC) model~\citep{Fosgerau2021a, fosgerau_bikeability_2023} is defined for a network $(\mathcal{N},\mathcal{L})$, where $\mathcal{N}$ is the set of nodes with typical element $v$ and $\mathcal{L}$ is the set of directed links with typical element $ij$ for a link from node $i$ to node $j$.
+The PURC model~\citep{fosgerau_perturbed_2022, fosgerau_bikeability_2023} is defined for a network $(\mathcal{N},\mathcal{L})$, where $\mathcal{N}$ is the set of nodes with typical element $v$ and $\mathcal{L}$ is the set of directed links with typical element $ij$ for a link from node $i$ to node $j$.
 We assume at least one path exists between any two network nodes, i.e.,

 \begin{assumption} The network $(\mathcal{N},\mathcal{L})$ is connected. \end{assumption}

 The node-link incident matrix $A\in \mathbb{R}^{|\mathcal{N}| \times | \mathcal{L}|}$ has entries